 Unfortunately, customers may take time to settle their debts, leaving your business anxiously waiting for unpaid bills to cover necessary fees and expenses.
 A late payment can reduce your working capital to cover business costs.
 Thankfully, several ways exist to deal with outstanding invoices and solve cash flow problems.

 Invoice discounting is a method of invoice financing.
 While customers directly pay the lending providers with invoice factoring, invoice discounting allows customers to remain unaware that you’re using a discounting provider.
 The best part of invoice discounting is that you get paid quickly.
 This can be essential for small businesses needing to meet quotas while waiting for customers to pay.

 Another excellent benefit of invoice discounting is that it is usually cheaper and easier to apply for than banks or other private loans.
 One of the reasons for this is that it’s directly tied into a more predictable revenue stream, allowing business owners to prepare and plan for budgeting better.

 The money you obtain through this process could float your company through slow seasons, allow you to buy more raw materials or machinery, empower you to invest for the future, or even permit you to hire additional seasonal employees.

 Invoice discounting provides a series of short-term loans that are secured through your accounts receivable.
 The process is relatively straightforward and easy to understand.
 Take a look:

 - Send invoices to customers after selling products or services.

 - An invoice discounting facility lends the value of the invoices minus a small processing fee.

 - You receive payments from your customers.
-Remember; you are still the credit controller, so you will need to chase down late payments.
+Remember, you are still the credit controller and must chase down late payments.